OpenNMT/OpenNMT/README.md

 The attention model is from
 [Effective Approaches to Attention-based
 Neural Machine Translation](http://stanford.edu/~lmthang/data/papers/emnlp15_attn.pdf),
 Luong et al. EMNLP 2015.
-We use the *global-attention* model with the *input-feeding* approach from the paper.
+We use the *global-general-attention* model with the *input-feeding* approach from the paper.
+Input-feeding is optional and can be turned off.

 The character model is from [Character-Aware Neural Language Models](http://arxiv.org/abs/1508.06615), Kim et al. AAAI 2016.